 Wednesdays, 3:30-4:15 p.m.

 Start on Wed., 9/21 through Wed.
 11/16 – 9 sessions total

 FOR ADULTS ONLY (TEACHERS AND PARENTS)

 My name is Lauren Pulcipher, and I am excited to be teaching Suzuki violin lessons at St. Paul this year.
 I received my Master’s in violin performance and chamber music at the University of Michigan, and am a registered Suzuki Book 1 teacher.
 I am excited to teach the Suzuki method because I think it is a wonderful way to be introduced to the violin.
 Key components of the method include parent involvement and support, the opportunity to begin at a young age, peer learning in addition to individual lessons, and an emphasis on listening and repetition.
 I grew up a Suzuki student myself and I still use many of the skills I cultivated in my early education including problem-solving, collaboration, and appreciation for the act of learning.

 Violin lessons are currently full.
 To be added to the waitlist, please email Lauren at: [email protected]

 Grades K - 8

 My name is Julie Pierce and I'm excited to be able to offer piano lessons at St Paul this year.
-I am a long time St Paul parent with my youngest child beginning fifth grade this year and I have an even longer history as a pianist, music teacher, choral director and singer.
-I received my degree in Music Education, with piano as my principle instrument, from the University of Michigan in 1992 and have been teaching piano, music directing and singing ever since.
+I am a long-time St Paul parent with my youngest child beginning eighth grade this year and I have an even longer history as a pianist, music teacher, choral director, and singer.
+I received my degree in Music Education, with piano as my principle instrument, from the University of Michigan in 1992 and have been teaching piano, music directing, and singing ever since.